boomcamp/WP1-Simple-Blog-Site/README.md

 You can select any of the [themes](https://wordpress.org/themes/) offered by wordpress or you can download and customize your own designs.

+# Hosting

+Should be uploaded in a free hosting site.

 # Finished

 Submit a link to your fork of this repository to the Google Classroom assignment related to this project.